jpfluger/examples/ubuntu-14.04/icinga2-server.md

 The server we just configured monitors in two ways:

 1. Local configs that target an action to itself (eg localhost) or towards a different device (eg using the ping command)
-2. Communicating directly with a device using the NPRE module, installed on the other device.
-See [this example](https://github.com/jpfluger/examples/blob/master/ubuntu-14.04/nagios-npre-client.md) for configuring NPRE on a different device.
+2. Communicating directly with a device using the NRPE module, installed on the other device.
+See [this example](https://github.com/jpfluger/examples/blob/master/ubuntu-14.04/nagios-npre-client.md) for configuring NRPE on a different device.

 As mentioned earlier, plugin commands were installed into `/usr/lib/nagios/plugins/`.